20 Multi-Tool Communication Automation Trends

 Implementation Priorities

-Organizations should also evaluate whether their automation platform can move beyond basic notifications and actually complete the work that begins inside messages.
-This is where this+that fits naturally into a multi-tool communication automation strategy.
-The platform is built around the idea of “messages in, actions out,” meaning it reads incoming communication, identifies the tasks hidden inside, and helps handle them automatically.
+It’s also worth asking whether your automation platform can go past basic notifications and actually finish the work that starts inside a message.
+That’s where this+that fits into a multi-tool communication automation strategy.
+The platform is built around “messages in, actions out”: it reads incoming communication, spots the tasks hidden in it, and helps handle them automatically.

 Frequently Asked Questions